awfulwaffle77/thinkRC/README.md

 it should not get the reward if it switches from a no-object-detected state.
 Does not seem to work, but I'll let that there.

-* I am implementing a function that tracks wether the car gets closer or farther from the endpoint.
+* I am implementing a function that tracks whether the car gets closer or farther from the endpoint.
 This is not how it should function in real life but I will reward it if it comes closer and punish it harshly if it goes farther(with something like 3*getting closer reward).
 Edit: It worked early, making the car alternate rewards